1979 Woodstock, Ontario, tornado: Comparison to other Ontario tornadoes

 The Stratford and Woodstock tornadoes were both rated on the Fujita scale as F4 tornadoes, the second-highest rating.
 Up until that time, an F4 tornado had not been recorded in southern Ontario since the May 1953 Sarnia Tornado.
-Following these 1979 tornadoes, there was another violent tornado outbreak in Barrie and Grand Valley six years later.
+Following these 1979 tornadoes, there was another violent tornado outbreak in the Barrie and Grand Valley six years later.
 As of 2015 there hasn't been an F4 or higher storm that has struck southern Ontario.
 Comparing the 1953, 1979, and 1985 tornadoes, the Woodstock event was at least as damaging as the Sarnia one.
 In both instances, photographs display typical F4 damage to frame homes and farm outbuildings, where only piles of rubble remained.

-While it is unlikely that the 1979 storm was as powerful as the 1946 Windsor-Tecumseh, Ontario tornado (where it has been speculated that F5 damage took place), the most glaring difference was that of path width.
+While it is unlikely that the 1979 storm was as powerful as the 1946 Windsor–Tecumseh tornado (where it has been speculated that F5 damage took place), the most glaring difference was that of path width.
 Whereas the damage paths of the 1946, 1953, and 1985 tornadoes remained under one kilometre, the Woodstock one was more massive in size.
-In some cases its width approached one mile, likely making it one of the largest tornadoes documented in Canada alongside the July 1987 Edmonton Tornado.
+In some cases its width approached one mile, likely making it one of the largest tornadoes documented in Canada alongside the July 1987 Edmonton tornado.
 Environment Canada places the 1979 Woodstock tornado as the eleventh worst in the country's history.